a9na/learn-git-branching/README.md

 # Learn-Git-Branching-Solutions-and-Notes
-My Solutions and Notes for the [Learn Git Branching Tutorial](https://learngitbranching.js.org/) by Peter Cottle.
+Solutions and Notes for the [Learn Git Branching Tutorial](https://learngitbranching.js.org/) by Peter Cottle.

 #### Introduction Sequence - A nicely paced introduction to the majority of git commands